hhstechgroup/development-practices/standards/unit-test-standards.md

 Unit tests will either mock a dependent object or use the real one if possible.
 Integration tests are never mocked.
 Depending on the language, mocking a library or class you do not have control of is dangerous.
 If the interface changes, the mock will continue to work and will not advise you of the error.
 Mocking out library classes should be done with care.

 # Test Driven Development (TDD)
-Test Driven Development (TDD) is a technique used to develop code popularized by Kent Beck and is considered a core agile principle.
+Test Driven Development (TDD) is a subset of Unit Testing and is often confused with testing.
+TDD was popularized by Kent Beck and considered a core agile principle.
+TDD goes beyond just testing that code is functional.
 TDD helps the developer create code that is smaller, cleaner, and adhears to best practices.
-It does this by focusing on code from the user of the code's perspective.
-Only code that is needed is implemented.
-Becuase setting up lots of dependencies is painful, classes tend to be smaller.
+Code development is driven by the tests that act as a client of the unit being tested.

 TDD is a standard CWDS has commited to and developers should strive to reach this standard.
 However, TDD takes practice and a certain amount of skill.
 The best way to learn TDD is simply to do it, and if possible, pair with someone experienced with it.

 TDD is a very simple concept.
 Write a test before the code is written.
 The test MUST fail.
 Only after the test has failed is the minimal amount of code neccesary to pass the test implemented.
 The test should pass.
 Refactor any code and/or test.
 Repeat.
 This is very simple but very powerful process.
 The two key areas are failing test and minimal amount of code.
 A failed test ensures that the test actually is working appropriatly.
 Often a test will pass when it should fail and the developer thinks the test is good.
 Minimal amout of code is also very important as only code that is tested is implemented.
 The tests force the code to take shape.
 If it canot be tested, then there is no benifit to that feature.

+TDD is not without criticism and some interesting debates have occurred various public discussions.
+One main issue is TDD involves a different workflow than most developers are used to.
+It takes time to get comfortable with it, and many choose not to devote the time.
+Testing is an art and it is easy to create bad tests and code despite using TDD.
+TDD doesn't enforce you write good code, but it does make it harder to test when the code violates best practices.

 Code coverage for TDD is near 100% since code can only be implemented if there is a test.
 However, there are some cases where testing may not be necessary.
 A typical exception is code that is too simple to test.
 This typically applies to accessor methods that just return a property value.
 This does not apply to any code with any logic, even if it is trivial.
 Occaionally there may be some code that is too difficult to test with unit testing.
 In these cases either integration or functional tests should be used.